ernstki/nprename/README.md

 This utility helps me keep a standard file naming convention for icons downloaded from [The Noun Project][1].

+This utility does _not_ download the icons.
+I have my own way of doing this, which usually involves picking foreground/background colors on the web site, and then doing a screenshot of the image.
+There doesn't seem to be a programmatic way of doing this through the API, and the web site has a nice set of pre-selected colors anyway; there's no point in trying to reimplement what already works fine in that regard.

 The naming convention I use is:

     nounproject-<id>-<term_slug>-<author_username>.<ext>